plow-technologies/plowtech-blog/posts/groundhog-tutorial.md

 We need a way to store these measurements and the logs of the pump being engaged or disengaged.
 The automation system polls the state of both float switches every second, and sets the state of the pump accordingly.
 Independently, it also polls the flow meter and current meter.

-We also need to store some configuration information.
-We might attach several float switches to get an idea of the water level beyond high-water and low-water.
-We'd like to log the state of all these switches, but select which one engages the pump and which disengages it.
-And of course, we need to store authentication information.

 # Haskell Types